vanja-ivancevic/ChromeReader/README.md

 <img width="330" alt="image" src="https://github.com/user-attachments/assets/acf2dc4b-b6c8-4530-853d-fabe28ae4568" />

 2.  **Configure Extension:**
-    *   Click the Kokoro Text-to-Speech extension icon in your Chrome toolbar (it might be hidden under the puzzle piece icon).
+    *   Click the "My Little Chrome Reader" extension icon in your Chrome toolbar (it might be hidden under the puzzle piece icon).
     *   Paste your copied Venice AI API key into the "API Key" field.
     *   Select your preferred voice using the dropdown menu.
 You can click the small play button next to the dropdown to preview the selected voice.
     *   Changes are saved automatically.